apache/incubator-brooklyn/docs/website/download/verify.md

 then running `shasum`, which is included in most UNIX-like systems:

 {% highlight bash %}
-shasum -c apache-brooklyn-0.7.0-M2-incubating.tar.gz.sha1
+shasum -c apache-brooklyn-{{ site.data.brooklyn.version }}.tar.gz.sha1
-shasum -c apache-brooklyn-0.7.0-M2-incubating.tar.gz.sha256
+shasum -c apache-brooklyn-{{ site.data.brooklyn.version }}.tar.gz.sha256
 {% endhighlight %}

 You can verify the MD5 hashes by running a command like this, and comparing the output to the contents of the `.md5` file:

 {% highlight bash %}
-md5 apache-brooklyn-0.7.0-M2-incubating.tar.gz
+md5 apache-brooklyn-{{ site.data.brooklyn.version }}.tar.gz
 {% endhighlight %}